Canon S120 vs Olympus E-3

 It is notable that the S120 offers wifi support, while the E-3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Olympus E-3 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S120 and the E-3 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the E-3 have been discontinued, but can regularly be found used on ebay.
 The E-3 was replaced by the Olympus E-5, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon S120 Manual (free pdf) or the online Olympus E-3 Manual.
+Further information on the features and operation of the S120 and E-3 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Olympus E-3 Manual.